nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of books and library users
+* Has a need to manage a significant number of books and library users.
-* has a need to quickly access a particular book or person
+* Has a need to quickly access a particular book or person.
-* has a need to track if due dates of books borrowed are approaching/expired
+* Has a need to track if due dates of books borrowed are approaching/expired.
-* can type fast
+* Can type fast.
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions.
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps.

-**Value proposition**: manage users and books faster, quickly find users or books faster than a typical mouse/GUI driven app
+**Value proposition**: Manage users and books faster, quickly find users or books faster than a typical mouse/GUI driven app.

 ### User stories